 - 1/3 C popcorn kernels

-- 1 1/2 Tb salted butter *See note if you want to make it without butter
+- 1 1/2 Tb salted butter or oil

 1. Open the paper lunch sack and lay it on its side.
 Use a piece of wax paper big enough to go around all four sides of the bag and place the wax paper into the bag.
 With the bag still on its side, pour the popcorn into a pile in the middle of the bag.
 Add the butter on top.
 Keep the bag on its side and fold over the bag end once.
 Staple it twice and yes, it is perfectly safe.